Are You Positioned to Hear from God?

 I have shared before that I believe that God is always speaking to us, but that there are reasons we do not always hear His voice.
 One of these, is that WE are not always listening which is why we are told: “Be still, and know that I am God…” (Psalm 46:10).
-Hand in hand with not listening is that we don’t always want to hear what God has got to say, or we simply don’t know the sound of His voice like His sheep would.
+Hand in hand with not listening is that we don’t always want to hear what God has got to say, or we simply don’t know the sound of His voice like His sheep would know their Shepherd.
 (John 10:27).

 Today, I would like to share five things that you could do to position yourself to hear from God.

 - Spend time in His Presence.
-Elijah had to “Go out and stand on the mountain in the presence of the Lord,” when the Lord passed by.
+In 1 Kings 19, Elijah had to “Go out and stand on the mountain in the presence of the Lord,” when the Lord passed by.
 Once the Lord was there in the silence, Elijah went out and heard His voice.
 Spending time in His presence involves 1)reading and studying the word of God (2 Tim 3:16-17); 2) praying i.e. talking and listening to Him.
 (1 Thes 5:16-18) and 3) being in church among other believers who also enjoy His Presence.
 Dwight Moody said; “The difference between listening to a radio sermon and going to church… is almost like the difference between calling your girl on the phone and spending an evening with her.”

-I hope that is helpful to you today.
-If there is something in the list which you could do better, to position yourself more effectively to hear from God, what are you going to do about it today?
+- If there is something in the list which you could do better, to position yourself more effectively to hear from God, what are you going to do about it today?

 - How many moments of stillness are there in your life, opportunities to be still and listen?
 Identify what noise is in your life, that may drown out the stillness needed to hear the voice of God.